Protetiko/vent/README.md

 # Vent - the adaptabel publishing library

-Vent makes it dead simple to handle event publishing throughout your application.
+Vent makes it dead simple to handle event publishing throughout your applications.
 Vent use a adapter pattern to make it easily extendable with new publisher.
 The main concern of Vent is to connect event publishing with publisher adapters.
 Any transportation method is supported (given a publisher adapter is available), for example publishing to RabbitMQ, Log files and STDOUT.
 Multiple publishers are supported for events, so a message could be published from one place both to RabbitMQ, internally inside the application and the log file at the same time.
 Horray!

 ## Todo